ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/certifier_in_tee/Notes.md

         reauesting simpleserver then stores the policy private key in its policy store rather than an unencrypted key file.

-    4. --operation=convert-key: In this case, simpleserver simply reads the unencrypted private policy key and stores it in its policy store (which is encrypted) and saves it.
+    4. --operation=convert-key: In this case, simpleserver reads the unencrypted private policy key and stores it in its policy store (which is encrypted).

 While this example shows all the steps in provisioning the private policy key and running simpleserver in a tee, there are many variations for how the initial policy key might be